DavidUdell/sparse_circuit_discovery/README.markdown

 ### Gradient-Based Algorithm Pipeline
 There is also a gradient-based algorithm, an implementation of [Marks et al.
-(2024).](https://arxiv.org/abs/2403.19647) This algorithm has the advantage of plotting contributions to the cross-entropy loss _directly_, rather than plotting contributions to intermediate activation magnitudes.
+(2024).](https://arxiv.org/abs/2403.19647) This algorithm has the advantage of plotting contributions to the loss _directly_, rather than plotting contributions to intermediate activation magnitudes.
 Its implementation here also extends to GPT-2's sublayers, not just the model's residual stream.

 Key hyperparameters here are:
 1. `ACTS_LAYERS_SLICE` works as above.